 To get the water in the tank I had to cut a big hole somewhere.
 The obvious place would be the converted window panel, made of aluminum sandwich board.
 It would be easy to cut and I wouldn’t have to touch the original body.

 However, looking on the inside, the hose would come in too high and obstruct with too many things.
 So I cut a hole just above the fuel inlet and used the same fuel housing to get the hose down to the tank.

 How to Get the Water Out

-To get the water out of the tank, I laid the blue water hose behind the insulated wall and installed the coarse sediment filter together with a valve right where it enters the Land Cruiser (just outside the fuel housing ).
+To get the water out of the water tank, I laid the blue water hose behind the insulated wall and installed the coarse sediment filter together with a valve right where it enters the Land Cruiser (just outside the fuel housing ).

 On the other end of the line it became more interesting as well as complicated, because of limited space.
 Everything had to be installed into the rear back-end corner so we wouldn’t lose valuable packing space.
 It took me days to figure out the optimal way to install the various pieces.
 I must have changed that set-up at least three times until I found the solution.